sikt-no/graphitron/README.md

 Multiple layers of input types are also supported, but comes with its own limitations.
 Most notably, all records are sent to the service as a flat list of unorganised parameters, meaning that all the hierarchy information is lost when reading them in the service.
-It is therefore recommended to avoid using this feature.
+It is therefore recommended to avoid using this feature, and use [Java records](#input-types-with-java-records) instead.
 The following example will illustrate this limitation.

 _Schema_:
 ```graphql